DevHead-LLC/RisingPunk/mobile/current-task.md

     - VisitCrewModal header now uses crewDetails.crew.crewName instead of prop for real-time updates
     - Updates appear within 3 seconds for all users viewing the crew

+### 34. Implement Edit Crew Identifier Functionality
+- **Status**: ✅ Completed
+- **Description**: Implement the "Edit Crew Identifier" button functionality in Crew Settings view.
+When clicked, a modal should pop up allowing the president to edit the crew identifier with the same validation rules as crew creation (max 5 characters, a-z, 0-9, _, -, auto-uppercase).
+The system should check for identifier availability (crew identifiers must be unique).
+Once updated, it should update in the database for both the crew document AND all crewStatus documents for users associated with that crew (president, executives, members).
+All relevant views should refresh using RTK Query cache invalidation or events rather than constant database polling.
+- **Key Difference from Edit Crew Name**:
+  - Must update the crew document (same as name)
+  - **MUST ALSO update ALL crewStatus documents** for users in that crew:
+    - President's crewStatus.crewIdentifier
+    - All executives' crewStatus.crewIdentifier
+    - All members' crewStatus.crewIdentifier
+  - This ensures all users see the updated identifier in their crew status
+- **Progress**:
+  - ✅ Created EditCrewIdentifierModal component (mobile/src/components/hackMap/EditCrewIdentifierModal.tsx)
+    - Similar structure to EditCrewNameModal
+    - Validation: max 5 characters, a-z, 0-9, _, -
+    - Auto-uppercase input (converts to uppercase as user types, like crew creation)
+    - Real-time validation with error messages
+    - Character filtering to prevent invalid input
+    - Loading states and error handling
+    - Styled consistently with app theme
+  - ✅ Added server API endpoint (server/src/routes/crew.ts)
+    - POST /api/crew/update-identifier - Updates crew identifier with availability check
+    - Validates user is president
+    - Validates crew identifier format and length (max 5 chars)
+    - Auto-uppercase the identifier (normalize to uppercase like crew creation)
+    - Checks for identifier uniqueness (excludes current crew)
+    - Updates crew document: crew.crewIdentifier = new identifier
+    - **Updates ALL crewStatus documents** for users in that crew:
+      - Uses CrewStatus.updateMany() to find all documents where crewId matches the crew's _id
+      - Updates each one: crewStatus.crewIdentifier = new identifier
+      - This includes president, executives, and members
+    - Returns updated crew data
+  - ✅ Added client API mutation (mobile/src/store/api/authApi.ts)
+    - useUpdateCrewIdentifierMutation hook
+    - Invalidates 'User' tag to refresh all crew-related queries automatically
+    - Same pattern as useUpdateCrewNameMutation
+    - Exported for use in components
+  - ✅ Integrated into CrewModal (mobile/src/components/hackMap/CrewModal.tsx)
+    - "Edit Crew Identifier" button in Crew Settings view opens EditCrewIdentifierModal
+    - Passes current crew identifier from crewStatus as prop
+    - Handles update action with loading states
+    - Refetches crew details and crew status after update
+    - Modal closes on successful update
+    - Added state management and handlers following same pattern as EditCrewNameModal
+  - ✅ Automatic view updates via RTK Query cache invalidation and polling
+    - All crew-related queries use 'User' tag (getCrewDetails, getCrewStatus, searchCrews, getSuggestedCrews)
+    - Cache invalidation automatically refreshes on update
+    - Existing polling (3 second interval) provides backup:
+      - CrewModal: polls getCrewDetails when modal is visible
+      - VisitCrewModal: polls getCrewDetails when modal is visible
+      - CrewOnboardingModal: polls searchCrews (when search query active) and getSuggestedCrews when modal is visible
+    - CrewModal header shows crew identifier from crewStatus (already implemented)
+    - Updates appear within 3 seconds for all users viewing the crew
+- **Database Collections to Update**:
+  - **crews collection**: Update `crewIdentifier` field for the crew document
+  - **crewStatus collection**: Update `crewIdentifier` field for ALL users in that crew:
+    - Find all documents where `crewId` matches the crew's `_id`
+    - Update each document's `crewIdentifier` field to the new value
+    - This ensures all crew members see the updated identifier in their status
+- **Views That Display Crew Identifier**:
+  - CrewModal header: Shows "crewName (CREWID)" - uses crewStatus.crewIdentifier
+  - Crew Information view: Shows crew identifier in info card
+  - CrewOnboardingModal search results: Shows crew identifier
+  - CrewOnboardingModal suggested crews: Shows crew identifier
+  - VisitCrewModal: Shows crew identifier in header and crew information view
+  - All views will automatically refresh via RTK Query cache invalidation